 - 25. Improving adaptive capacity and building climate resilience could be supported by reducing non-climate sources of stress on World Heritage properties.
 Consideration and management of existing non-climatic pressures should be included in adaptation plans.
-Doing this acknowledges that climate change will exacerbate existing pressures such as urbanisation, invasive species, pollution and uncontrolled tourisme - 26.
+Doing this acknowledges that climate change will exacerbate existing pressures such as urbanisation, invasive species, pollution and uncontrolled tourism.
+Management approaches for these non-climatic stresses will need to be responsive and regularly reviewed to account for a changing climate (see World Heritage Climate Action Goal 2 above). - 26.
 Management approaches for World Heritage properties should be proactive rather than reactive to allow them to better address the cumulative nature of multiple impacts.
 Property managers should contemplate immediate actions to address existing pressures, including 'no regret-policy' actions.
 Doing this has the dual benefit of reducing vulnerability and increasing the resilience of properties to existing non-climate sources of stress, and also reducing their vulnerability to climate change related stresses.